BasilKaragiannis/eddie-arc42/12-glossary/README.md

 # Glossary

-The glossary is divided into 3 sections: Domain terms, Technical terms, and Data types.
+The glossary is divided into four sections: domain terms, technical terms, data types, and acronyms.
 The definitions here should be expressed clearly so that everyone has an identical understanding of each term.
 Synonyms and homonyms are discouraged.

 ## Domain Terms